With 100% of precincts reporting, Santorum wins 49% of vote

-While Romney called Santorum to congratulate him on his Louisiana win, the two camps were already jockeying to spin the win.
+While Romney called Santorum on Saturday night to congratulate him on his Louisiana win, the two camps were already jockeying to spin the win.

-"Rick Santorum is like a football team celebrating a field goal when they are losing by seven touchdowns with less than a minute left in the game," Ryan Williams, a Romney campaign spokesman, said in a statement released shortly after the call.
+“Rick Santorum is like a football team celebrating a field goal when they are losing by seven touchdowns with less than a minute left in the game,” Ryan Williams, a Romney campaign spokesman, said in a statement.

-Santorum's team countered with their own statement: "Louisiana voters overwhelmingly rejected Mitt Romney's push to press the reset button, because they know that we need a clear contrast to President Obama's disastrous policies. "
+Santorum’s team countered with their own statement that said: “Louisiana voters overwhelmingly rejected Mitt Romney’s push to press the reset button, because they know that we need a clear contrast to President Obama’s disastrous policies.”

-But the big question remains whether Santorum's showing in Louisiana will matter much, given Romney's huge delegate lead.
+The big question remained whether Santorum’s showing in Louisiana will matter, given Romney’s huge delegate lead.